Read about how Dr. Buckner acquired new skills and techniques through CRTI

 Each day of the summer workshop is divided into didactic sessions and small group meetings.
 The mornings are dedicated to lectures on patient-oriented clinical research methodology and related topics, while in the afternoons participants meet with their workshop mentors and other faculty, including biostatisticians, to work on protocol development.
 Informal presentations by leaders in hematology clinical research take place in the evenings.

 In addition to the summer workshop, two subsequent mandatory sessions, the first at the ASH annual meeting and the second on the third Thursday in May at ASH Headquarters in Washington, DC, provide an opportunity for further interaction and mentoring throughout the year.
 By applying for the Clinical Research Training Institute, you agree to participate in all three segments of the program, if accepted.

 There is no fee to apply to the program, and ASH will pay for the participants’ travel expenses to the summer workshop and spring meeting.
 Travel to and expenses at the annual meeting are the responsibility of the participant and/or their academic institution.

 Watch a short video about the Clinical Research Training Institute.

-Read more about the 2012 ASH Clinical Research Training Institute participants in this ASH press release.
+Read the ASH press release about the 2013 ASH Clinical Research Training Institute participants.

 back to top